-Good drivers are generally rewarded by many auto insurance companies with exclusive deals due to their good driving record.
+Good drivers are generally rewarded by many auto insurance companies with exclusive deals.
 Four of these exclusive deals may include good driver discounts, generous renewal provisions, inclusion in government programs for low-income motorists and even discounts for teen and young adult drivers.

 While exact provisions and rewards vary from state to state, the overall message most state governments send is clear.
 If you are a good driver, you are going to get some breaks on your car insurance.

 Enter your zip code above and check out the lowest insurance rates with our FREE tool!

 Traits of a Good Driver

 Before you can aim for good driver status, it’s helpful to know the term is defined.
 Although each state and each insurance company may have slight variations in the definition, a few general specifications usually apply.

 In the most general sense, a good driver is someone who has a clean driving record with no violations in a certain amount of time.
 Some states, such as California, have the definition written into their propositions, as noted by the California Department of Insurance.

 California’s Proposition 103 offers a legal definition of a good driver.
 It says good drivers are motorists who have had a driver’s license for at least three consecutive years and have only one or no points on their driving records.